 - Headquarters: New York City, U.S.

-In recent years, Facebook has become a strong rival to YouTube through its video platform called Facebook Watch.
-Like YouTube, people can watch videos from creators and companies on this platform.
-Creators can upload videos and make money from ads and fan subscriptions.
+In the past few years, Facebook has emerged as a significant competitor to YouTube with its video platform called Facebook Watch.
+Similar to YouTube, users can watch videos from creators and companies on this platform.
+Creators have the option to upload videos and earn money through ads and fan subscriptions.

-Facebook has made it simple for creators to earn money from their videos.
-They can make money through ads, fan support, and partnerships.
-Tools like Ad Breaks, Stars, and Creator Studio help creators earn more.
+Facebook has made it easy for creators to make money from their videos.
+They can earn through ads, fan support, and partnerships.
+Tools like Ad Breaks, Stars, and Creator Studio assist creators in increasing their earnings.

 - Founders: Mark Zuckerberg